Really Understanding PPC for Roofing Companies

-Roofing companies that are established (over $3M in annual revenue) typically spend a minimum of 5% - 8% while companies that are just starting out need to spend more.
-Oftentimes, new companies should be spending between 10% - 15% of their gross sales on marketing
+Roofing companies that are established (over $3M in annual revenue) typically spend a minimum of 5% - 8%, while companies that are just starting need to spend more.
+Often, new companies should be spending between 10% - 15% of their gross sales on marketing

 Annual revenue = $3,000,000 and you’re spending 8% of your gross sales on marketing.

 8% of $3M = $240,000